acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

 ## Data Collection

 To collect this data, I created 5 different classes to create the 5 different datsets that I hoped to combine.
-I scraped and gathered <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/attendance.py">attendance</a> attendance data, payroll data, season data, stadium data, and population data for each MLB team from 2003 until 2022.
+I scraped and gathered <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/attendance.py">attendance data</a>, <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/payroll.py"> payroll data</a>, <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/season.py"> season data</a>, <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/stadium.py"> stadium data</a>, and <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/population.py"> population data</a> for each MLB team from 2003 until 2022.
 I used various python libraries such as pandas and BeautifulSoup to scrape and clean most of the data.

 ## Attendance Data